szabgab/github-actions-avoid-duplicate-trigger/README.md

-external developer with generated branch name update after enablin Action in the branch
+and update the branch after sending pr

 # Avoid duplicate triggering of Github Actions